 Psoriasis is hyperproliferation of epidermal keratinocytes combined with inflammation of the epidermis and dermis.
-It affects about 1 to 5% of the population worldwide; light-skinned people are at higher risk, and blacks are at lower risk.
+It affects about 1 to 5% of the population worldwide; light-skinned people are at higher risk, and Black people are at lower risk.
 Peak onset is roughly bimodal, most often at ages 16 to 22 and at ages 57 to 60, but the disorder can occur at any age.

 The cause of psoriasis is unclear but involves immune stimulation of epidermal keratinocytes; T cells seem to play a central role.
-Family history is common, and certain genes and HLA antigens (Cw6, B13, B17) are associated with psoriasis.
+Family history is common, and certain genes and human leukocyte antigens (Cw6, B13, B17) are associated with psoriasis.
 Genomewide linkage analysis has identified numerous psoriasis susceptibility loci; the PSORS1 locus on chromosome 6p21 plays the greatest role in determining a patient's susceptibility of developing psoriasis.
 An environmental trigger is thought to evoke an inflammatory response and subsequent hyperproliferation of keratinocytes.

 Well-identified triggers include